1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsEdna E. Harrell Community Children's Fund is sponsored by The Oregon Community Foundation.
-Supports enrichment programs for underserved youth in Baker County and North Powder, Oregon.
+Supports programs for youth whose families cannot afford children's programs and activities in Baker County and North Powder.

 Get alerted about grants like this